Challenge Met! $200K Earmarked for Future Humanities Programming in Sioux Falls Area

 "We're excited to reward the first of the three organizations who accepted our ambitious challenge," said Regina Jahr, Vice President for Development of the SFACF.
 "The South Dakota Humanities Council has enriched our community by providing books and author presentations to local elementary students, and this endowment will enable them to continue promoting reading and literacy in the Sioux Falls area."

-The council's endowment raised through the Arts Endowment Challenge will support literary arts programming such as One Book South Dakota, the Speakers Bureau, Reading Group Toolkits, literary grants and Festival of Books events in Minnehaha, Lincoln, Turner and McCook counties.
+The council's endowment raised through the Arts Endowment Challenge will support literary arts programming such as One Book South Dakota, the Speakers Bureau, Book Club to Go, literary grants and Festival of Books events in Minnehaha, Lincoln, Turner and McCook counties.

 More Literary Opportunities